Two US Aircraft Carriers Enter South China Sea to 'Contain Malignant Influence'

-Two US aircraft carriers entered the disputed South China Sea for training, the US Defense Department said on Sunday, in what a senior commander said was aimed at comforting allies and demonstrating determination to “contain malign influence”.
+TAIPEI (Reuters) – Two U.S. aircraft carriers have entered the disputed South China Sea for training, the U.S. Department of Defense said on Sunday, in what a senior commander said was aimed at comforting allies and demonstrating determination to ” contain evil influence”.

 The disputed waters are one of many areas of tension between the United States and China, which claims a large part of them and has built military bases on artificial islands.